AGILE 2024 - Call for Papers

 Potential contributors are invited to submit:

-Poster submissions (500 to 1000-word manuscript) of original scientific and strategic research work.
-High-quality submissions will be accepted for poster presentations at the conference and provide the exceptional opportunity to stimulate scientific discussions and exchange novel ideas.
+Poster submissions (500 to 1000-word manuscripts) of original scientific and strategic research work.
+High-quality submissions will be accepted for poster presentations at the conference and provide an exceptional opportunity to stimulate scientific discussions and exchange novel ideas.

-Note: Papers must be written in English according to the formatting guidelines, and should not contain any information able to reveal (co)author identity as AGILE 2023 is running a blind review process.
-All submissions have to follow to the AGILE Reproducible Paper Guidelines: https://doi.org/10.17605/OSF.IO/CB7Z8.
+Note: Papers must be written in English according to the formatting guidelines, and should not contain any information able to reveal (co)author identity as AGILE 2024 is running a blind review process.
+All submissions must follow the AGILE Reproducible Paper Guidelines: https://doi.org/10.17605/OSF.IO/CB7Z8.
 The reproducibility chair invites all members of the AGILE community, but especially early career researchers, to self-nominate for the reproducibility committee.
-Please contact Daniel Nüst (
+Please contact Carlos Granell (

 Full and short papers must be prepared using either the Word Document Template or the LaTeX Document Template.
 Templates also can be found at:

 Note: Latex recommended editor: Overleaf.
-For other latex editors (e.g texmaker) you may need download and install "fancyhdr" package (https://www.ctan.org/tex-archive/macros/latex/contrib/fancyhdr/).
+For other latex editors (e.g., texmaker), you may need to download and install the “fancyhdr” package (https://www.ctan.org/tex-archive/macros/latex/contrib/fancyhdr/).

 All submissions must be sent electronically via the online conference manager.